Stress Relief

 • 1/2 tsp salt

-Bring non-dairy milk and salt to a boil.
-Add polenta and margarine (if using), and reduce heat.
+Bring milk of choice and salt to a boil.
+Add polenta and buttery spread (if using), and reduce heat.
 Cook slowly for about 5 minutes, stirring occasionally.
 Remove from heat, cover, and let stand for a couple of minutes.
 Serves 3-4.

 Best of luck on your midterms!!
 Oh I really don’t miss those (although there’s lots about school I do miss) An afternoon off sounds like just the way to give you the energy to get back to studying!
 Those corn muffins look tasty…